Canberra - Do & See

 National Museum of Australia

 Spectacularly situated on Acton Peninsula thrusting out into Lake Burley Griffin, the museum explores the events, issues and people that shaped the nation.
+With all the historical material The National Museum of Australia really holds a rich and diverse collection.

 Australian War Memorial

-Serves both as a memorial to Australians who served their country and as a military museum.
+The Australian war memorial serves both as a memorial to Australians who served their country and as a military museum.
 The building, roughly shaped like a Byzantine church, is a revered national shrine.

 National Gallery of Australia

-The national gallery of Australia holds a comprehensive collection of Australian art including a superb collection of Aboriginal Art.
+The national gallery of Australia holds a comprehensive collection of Australian art including a superb collection of Aboriginal art.
 The gallery also hosts special interest exhibitions from around the world.

 Questacon - National Science and Technology Centre